Republicans, UW clash over abortion ban proposal

 MADISON, Wis.
 (AP) — Republican legislators sparred with University of Wisconsin medical school officials Wednesday over a bill that would end an arrangement that allows UW doctors to train on abortion procedures at a Planned Parenthood clinic.

+The bill comes as the fight over abortion has intensified nationally in recent weeks.
+A federal judge in Madison is set to rule soon on whether to expand availability of abortion-inducing pills in Wisconsin, and the U.S. Supreme Court has been asked to consider a Mississippi law aimed at overturning Roe v.
+Wade, the landmark 1973 decision that established a right to abortion.

-Under the GOP proposal, UW employees would be prohibited from training medical residents to perform abortions at Planned Parenthood’s Madison clinic or any other private facility.
+Under the UW bill, school employees would be prohibited from training medical residents to perform abortions at Planned Parenthood’s Madison clinic or any other private facility.

 The bill’s chief sponsor, Sen. Andre Jacque, one of the staunchest anti-abortion advocates in the Legislature, argued during a hearing before the Senate’s children and families committee that the arrangement between Planned Parenthood and UW is clearly illegal.